jakeholtz/marvel/README.md

  - style.css - CSS file that is compiled into by styles.less

 File has two bugs:
  - Issue with input binding after pressing a button.
 It's recommended to just write over old input.
+(FIXED 3/30)
  - Drop Down menu in "Review Your Survey" section should be optimized

  Recommendatations: